“All blessings come to us through our Lord. He will teach us, for in beholding His life we find that He is the best example.”

 Rest in Peace Pope Francis

 Our Church and the world has lost an advocate!
 The twelve years of Pope Francis' leadership has been a season of blessings.
-His famous "Todos, todos, todus!"
+His famous "Todos, todos, todos!"
 (Everyone, everyone, everyone!) invites us all to embrace the world.
 May he be welcomed into the divine embrace!

 Rest in Peace